 There are infinite ways to brainstorm admission essay topics.
 But each strategy isn’t created equal — what works for one person may not work for another.
-In this series of short blog posts, I’ll walk through brainstorming and writing activities I’ve found to help generate topics — either for the main personal statement or supplemental (and even scholarship) essays.
+In this blog post, I’ll walk through brainstorming and writing activities I’ve found to help generate topics — either for the main personal statement or supplemental (and even scholarship) essays.

-If this 10-step process doesn’t spark a topic for you, check back again soon for another set of strategies you can use to get the creative juices flowing.
+If this 10-step process doesn’t spark a topic for you, grab my workbook (below) for more strategies you can use to get the creative juices flowing in just an hour.
 You can also check out my list of great online essay resources for the do-it-yourselfer!

 What characteristics do you embody that would benefit a college campus?
 What values are so important to you that they shine through in everything you do?
 From the list you cultivate, which describe you best?
 What are your top five?
 Not sure what your top characteristics are?
 Download my free list of 320+ values!